In these locations, a gallon of gas costs more than the federal minimum wage

 - Shell at 51424 US-395 in Lee Vining: $7.29 a gallon

-As Americans returned to work after the Memorial Day weekend, average gas prices were at a record $4.62, up from $4.18 a month ago and $3.04 during the same period last year, according to AAA.
+As Americans returned to work after the Memorial Day weekend, average gas prices jumped to a record $4.67, up from $4.18 a month ago and $3.04 during the same period last year, according to AAA.

-Elsewhere around the U.S., De Haan warned in a tweet on Memorial Day that gas prices could continue to rise in the Great Lakes region and in Florida, where a gallon of regular in cities such as Tallahassee and Palm Beach already costs $4.69, according to GasBuddy.
+Elsewhere around the U.S., Patrick De Haan, an expert on oil and gas prices, warned in a Memorial Day tweet that gas prices could continue to rise in the Great Lakes region and in Florida, where a gallon of regular in cities such as Tallahassee and Palm Beach already costs $4.69, according to GasBuddy.

 Drivers spending thousands more on gas